kaiserbergin/NBomber.Website/src/docs/docs/test-automation.md

 :::note

-NBomber doesn't have any dependency on test runner or assertions API therefore feel free to use your favorite test libs to integrate NBomber tests.
+NBomber doesn't have any dependency on a test runner or assertions API therefore feel free to use your favorite test libs to integrate with NBomber tests.

 :::